learnk8s/learnk8s.io/src/yaml-validation/content.md

 As an example, if you were to think about Kubernetes manifests going through a pipeline, **kubeval could be the first step in such a pipeline as it validates if the object definitions conform to the Kubernetes API schema.**

-Once this check has been successful, perhaps you could pass on to more elaborated checks such as standard best practices and custom organization policies.
+Once this check is successful, perhaps you could pass on to more elaborated tests such as standard best practices and custom policies.

 Kube-score and polaris are to excellent choices here.

-If you have **complex requirements and want to customize the checks down to the details, you should consider copper, config-lint, and conftest.**
+If you have **complex requirements and want to customise the checks down to the details, you should consider copper, config-lint, and conftest.**

 While both conftest and config-lint use more YAML to define custom validation rules, copper gives you access to a real programming language making it quite attractive.